 - data visualization and presentation

-- ensuring reproducibility of analyses
+- automation and reproducibility of analyses

-Timothée is an assistant professor in Quantitative and Computational Ecology.
-He is a certified Software Carpentry and Data Carpentry instructor, serves on the editorial board of Methods in Ecology & Evolution and PLOS Computational Biology, and on the scientific board of Calcul Québec.
-His research focuses on the spatio-temporal dynamics of species interactions, and the applications of graph theory to a variety of ecological questions.
+Timothée is a researcher at the Québec Center for Biodiversity Sciences and an associate professor in Quantitative and Computational Ecology at the Université de Montréal.
+He is a certified Software Carpentry and Data Carpentry instructor, serves on the editorial board of Ecology Letters, Methods in Ecology & Evolution and PLOS Computational Biology, and on the scientific board of Calcul Québec and the Canadian Institute for Ecology & Evolution.
+He contributes to the artificial intelligence branch of the activities of the GEO BON secretariat.
+His research focuses on the spatio-temporal dynamics of species interactions and the applications of graph theory to a variety of ecological questions.